MSIX Introduction: A comprehensive 24-chapter guide

 There are two major conditions that need to be met for a package to be successfully sideloaded:

 • Sideloading must be enabled on the machine.
-To enable it, use an enterprise policy or through the Setting app.
+To enable it, use an enterprise policy or the Setting app.

 • The MSIX package must be digitally signed with a certificate recognized by the machine.
 As mentioned in the Digital Signatures section, the code-signing certificate can be self-signed or purchased from an authorized issuer.